-Since its launch in October 2010, Instagram has seen a meteoric rise to 1 billion active users, making it one of the top 6 social networks worldwide.
-How does that translate terms of scale?
+Since its launch in October 2010, Instagram has seen a meteoric rise to 1 billion active users, making it one of the top 4 social networks worldwide.
+How does that translate into terms of scale?
 Well, almost one-quarter of the world’s active internet users will access the app EACH month!

 In this data-driven roundup on the platform’s users and demographics, you’ll see exactly why Facebook paid $1 billion in cash and stock to buy the photo-sharing platform 24 months after launch.